jeremy-edward-bauerle/LegendSRD/edited-output/monsters/hand-edit.md

 Individually, ants display intelligence related directly to their function.
 A single giant ant has INT 2, for instance.
 However, when working together, a communal intelligence develops.
 Every ant co-operating to solve a problem – whether it is moving something out of the way or attacking a threat – contributes 1D3 to the communal intelligence.
-This is added to the ants’ Fixed INT.
+This is added to the ants' Fixed INT.
 Thus, two ants have a communal INT of 2+2D3 each; three ants have 2+3D3 each and so forth.
 The communal INT is then used to calculate Strike Rank and Combat Actions.